kawwehlil/SQL_TEAM7_ETL/Processcode.md

 production_countries <- countrydf %>% select(country_abbr, country_name) %>% distinct(country_abbr, .keep_all = TRUE)
 ```

+## Load
-## Connect the tables and write data in the PgAdmin
+### Connect the tables and write data in the PgAdmin

+1. Use PostgreSQL to create table and store data.
+2. Load our created table from R-studio to PostgreSQL.

 ```r
 dbWriteTable(con, name ='movies', value = movies, row.names = FALSE, append = TRUE)